Duaa-Raed/BI-Sales-Customer-Insights/README.md

 ORDER BY TotalSpent DESC;
 ```

-Cleaned using pandas: verified datatypes, checked for nulls, and preserved all valid outliers.

-Applied segmentation logic:
+**Data Cleaning**
+Verified data types and ensured there are no missing values.

+Outliers were examined and retained, as they represent significant high-value customers.

+**Customer Segmentation**
+*Based on total spending, customers were segmented as follows:*

-High Roller (> 450,000 in spending)
+High Roller: Customers spending more than 450,000

-Loyal Customer (> 150,000)
+Loyal Customer: Customers spending between 150,000 and 450,000

+Regular Customer: Customers spending less than or equal to 150,000

+*The distribution of customers across segments is:*

-Regular Customer (others)
+Regular Customer: 297

+Loyal Customer: 143

+High Roller: 38

+**Summary and Next Steps**
+Identified the most valuable customers and categorized them into clear spending segments.

+Noted the presence of high-spending customers (outliers) which may warrant further behavioral analysis.

-Dataset is ready for dashboard visualization in Power BI.
+The cleaned and segmented data is now ready for visualization and dashboard creation in Power BI.